 With our site please make sure you press the ‘reload site icon’, the circular arrow, often found at the end of the site address bar to keep it up to date.
 If you see an ‘X’ at the end of the address bar your the site has been refreshed.
 We constantly update the site.

-Cafe Hub has restarted – outside at present and Monday – Tuesday mornings (10.00 – 12.00) only.
+Cafe Hub has restarted, outside on sunny days, on Tuesday and Wednesday mornings (10.30 – 12.30) only.
 Come along for a tea or Coffee (including Barista coffees).

 Please use this website and explore the pages: ‘Learning and worship resources’ page offers a variety of information and why not read the blogs and join in the conversation?
 Please do leave feedback on your visit to the site.

 At Christ Church we are committed to Safeguarding Children, Young People, Victims/perpetrators of Domestic Abuse and Vulnerable Adults.

 Our Parish Safeguarding Officer/Lead Recruiter is Paula Lucking, who may be contacted by prior arrangement at church or by email PSO@christchurchsouthend.org.uk.

 The local authority in Southend on Sea has established a website covering Safeguarding for children and adults.
 It can be accessed here: